Movatterモバイル変換

 ESA'sexoplanet missions

 Ariel (AtmosphericRemote-sensingInfraredExoplanetLarge-survey) is a plannedspace telescope and the fourth medium-class mission of theEuropean Space Agency'sCosmic Vision programme.
 The mission is aimed at observing at least 1,000 knownexoplanets using thetransit method, studying and characterising the planets' chemical composition and thermal structures.
 Compared to theJames Webb Space Telescope, Ariel will be a much smaller telescope with more observing time available for planet characterisation.
-Ariel is expected to be launched in 2029 aboard an ArianespaceAriane 6 together with theComet Interceptor into the Sun-EarthLagrange point L2.[5][6][7]
+Ariel was expected to be launched in 2029 aboard an ArianespaceAriane 6 together with theComet Interceptor into the Sun-EarthLagrange point L2.[4][5][6]
+However as of January 2026, it is likely to be delayed until 2031.[3]

 Background

 The Ariel mission is being developed by aconsortium of various institutions from eleven member states of theEuropean Space Agency (ESA),[a] and international contributors from four countries.[b]
-The project is led byprincipal investigatorGiovanna Tinetti of theUniversity College London,[9][10] who had previously led the unsuccessfulExoplanet Characterisation Observatory (EcHO) proposal for the M3 Cosmic Vision launch slot.[11][12]
+The project is led byprincipal investigatorGiovanna Tinetti of theUniversity College London,[8][9] who had previously led the unsuccessfulExoplanet Characterisation Observatory (EcHO) proposal for the M3 Cosmic Vision launch slot.[10][11]; alongside RAL Space, STFC for the PLM engineering consortium leadership.

 Operations of the mission and the spacecraft will be handled jointly by ESA and the consortium behind the mission's development, through a coordinated Instrument Operations and Science Data Centre (IOSDC).[7]
 A Mission Operations Centre (MOC) will be set up at theEuropean Space Operations Centre (ESOC) inDarmstadt, Germany, while a concurrent Ariel Science Operations Centre (SOC) will be set up at theEuropean Space Astronomy Centre (ESAC) nearMadrid, Spain.[7]
 The MOC will be responsible for the spacecraft itself, while the SOC will be responsible for archiving mission data and scientific data downlinked from the spacecraft.
 The IOSDC will help develop results from the mission based on data received by the SOC.[7]